Church-Plugins/ChurchPlugins/README.md

 ### 1.0.22 - 2/28/2024
 * Add support for FSE templates
+* Add new CMB2 field for specifying social links.

 ### 1.0.21 - 2/6/2024
 * Change default table prefix to use  prefix instead of base_prefix